-- PEM 1.94 acres of temporary impacts and <0.01 acres of permanent wetland impacts; - PFO 9.27 acres of conversion impacts (9.27 acres that consist of permanent forest conversion impacts), 0.01 acres of temporary impacts, and 0.01 acres of permanent wetland impacts; - PSS no impacts; and - PUB 0.26 acres of temporary impacts and <0.01 acres of permanent wetland impacts. - Total 11.49 acres
+- PEM 1.94 0.53 acres of temporary impacts and <0.01 0.04 acres of permanent wetland impacts;

+- PFO 0.74 9.27 acres of conversion impacts (9.27 acres thatall of which consist of permanent forest conversion impacts), 0.01 acres of temporary impacts, and 0.01 4.69 acres of permanent wetland impacts; - PSS no impacts; and - PUB 0.26 acres of temporary impacts and <0.01 acres of permanent wetland no impacts. - Total 11.495.99 acres

 As indicated above, there are some impacts to NYSDEC-mapped regulated wetlands or their 100-foot adjacent areas.
 However, as documented elsewhere, Project Components were sited to avoid these areas to the maximum extent practicable.
 Impacts to surface waters, including a discussion of temporary and permanent impacts from stream crossings, are discussed in Exhibit 23.
 As discussed in Section 22(m)(1) herein, the Project satisfies the regulated wetland weighing standards in Part 663.
 See Appendix 11-1 and Figure 22-7 for areas of potential impacts to delineated wetlands and streams.
-The Applicant's field boundary verification with NYSDEC and USACE occurred on May 11, 2021.
-Final conclusions are pending.
+The Applicant's field boundary verification with NYSDEC and USACE occurred on May 11, October 15, and November 9, 2021.
+Final feedbackconclusions from NYSDEC staff are pending.